Bayesian Incentive-Compatible Bandit Exploration: Introduction

 Moreover, the reduction allows learning algorithms to incorporate arbitrary \emph{auxiliary feedback} that agents' actions may reveal.
-For example, a restaurant review may contain not only the overall evaluation of the agent's experience (i.e., her reward), but also reveal her culinary preferences, which in turn may shed light on the popularity of other restaurants (i.e., on the expected rewards of other actions).
+For example, a restaurant review may contain not only the overall evaluation of the agent's experience (\ie her reward), but also reveal her culinary preferences, which in turn may shed light on the popularity of other restaurants (\ie on the expected rewards of other actions).
 Further, an action can consist of multiple ``sub-actions", perhaps under common constraints, and the auxiliary feedback may reveal the reward for each sub-action.
 For instance, a detailed restaurant recommendation may include suggestions for each course, and a review may contain evaluations thereof.
-Such problems (without inventive constraints) have been actively studied in machine learning, under the names ``MAB with partial monitoring" and ``combinatorial semi-bandits; see Section~\ref{sec:related-work} for relevant citations.
+Such problems (without incentive constraints) have been actively studied in machine learning, under the names ``MAB with partial monitoring" and ``combinatorial semi-bandits"; see Section~\ref{sec:related-work} for relevant citations.

-In particular, we allow for scenarios when the planner's utility is misaligned with the agents' (and observed by the algorithm as auxiliary feedback).
-For example, a vendor who recommends products to customers may wish to learn which product is best for him, but may have a different utility function which favors more expensive products or products that are tied in with his other offerings.
+We allow for scenarios when the planner wishes to optimize his own utility which is misaligned with the agents'.
+Then rewards in our model still correspond to the agents' utilities, and planner's utility is observed by the algorithm as auxiliary feedback.
+For example, a vendor who recommends products to customers may favor more expensive products or products that are tied in with his other offerings.
+In a different setting, a planner may prefer \emph{less} expensive options: in a medical trial with substantial treatment costs, patients (who are getting these treatments for free) are only interested in their respective health outcomes, whereas a socially responsible planner may also factor in the treatment costs.
 Another example is a medical trial of several available immunizations for the same contagious disease, potentially offering different tradeoffs between the strength and duration of immunity and the severity of side effects.
 Hoping to free-ride on the immunity of others, a patient may assign a lower utility to a successful outcome than the government, and therefore prefer safer but less efficient options.

 A black-box reduction such as ours is particularly desirable for the extended setting described above, essentially because it is not tied up to a particular variant of the problem.
 Indeed, contextual bandit algorithms in the literature heavily depend on the class of policies to optimize over, whereas our reduction does not.
 Likewise, algorithms for bandits with auxiliary feedback heavily depend on the particular kind of feedback.